openpnp/opencv/README.md

 Apart from testing, this package deliberately specifies no external dependencies.
 It does, however, make use of modern Java APIs (such as [Java NIO](http://docs.oracle.com/javase/tutorial/essential/io/fileio.html)).

-## Contributing

-Producing native binaries is the most cumbersome process in maintaining this package.
-If you can contribute binaries _for the current version_, please make a pull request including the build artifacts and any platform definitions in `nu.pattern.OpenCV`.

 ## Support

 The following platforms are supported by this package: